A quantum information perspective on meson melting: Results from dynamics after thermal quenches

-The overall phenomenological picture that arises from these analyses is that an increase of the effective temperature leads to an enhancement of the entanglement growth, which suppresses the impact of entanglement oscillations caused by meson states in the thermal bath.
-In absence of mesons, the quasiparticle model predicts a fully linear growth of entanglement entropies.
-We therefore aim in the following discussion to identify a linear growth of the reflected entropies as a signature of meson melting at the highest attainable temperatures.
-For this line of reasoning, we consider in Fig.\,\ref{fig:s12_betaJ16_type4_and_typecomp} the time evolution of reflected entropies for the quench types \circled{3}, \circled{4} and \circled{6} with an (nearly) identical effective temperature $\beta^* M_1 \approx 1.4$.
-Due to the large entanglement growth, numerical results are converged in bond dimension only up to times $tJ \lesssim 9$ (shown by the grey dashed line).
+In this line of reasoning, we consider in Fig.\,\ref{fig:s12_betaJ16_type4_and_typecomp} the time evolution of reflected entropies for the quench types \circled{3}, \circled{4} and \circled{6} with an (nearly) identical effective temperature $\beta^* M_1 \approx 1.4$.
+Due to the large entanglement growth, numerical results are converged in bond dimension only up to times $tJ \lesssim 9$ (shown by the gray dashed line).
 At later times the entropies saturate (cf.\ also the red curves in Fig.\,\ref{fig:s12_overview} for type \circled{4}), a signature of the truncation error.
 Altogether, there are only marginal differences for $\tilde s_1$ between all quench protocols and a small scaling difference for $\tilde s_2$ in type \circled{3} (blue solid curve) compared to the others.
 Since the initial states are in very different regimes (classical, ferromagnetic and critical), we interpret the overall agreement as a confirmation that the discussed effects on the entanglement growth are indeed thermally induced.
 Fig.\,\ref{fig:s12_betaJ16_type4_and_typecomp} therefore exhibits directly also a linear function, which is obtained by fitting $\tilde s_1$ in the time interval $2 \le t J \le 9$ as $0.09 + 0.42 (tJ)$.
 The data for $\tilde s_1$ are bounded by such a linear growth, but do not yet follow exactly this scaling behavior.
 On the other hand, the curves for $\tilde s_2$ grow less strongly in a nonlinear fashion.
 In this case, the time ranges for which the data are converged are too short to enable a robust Prony or Fourier signal analysis.